Zeroknights16/Server-Bot-Documentation2/README.md

   commands:
     botinfo:
       enabled: true #Every command can be disabled.
 Put "false" instead of "true" to disable a command.
       aliases: #Every command can have its own aliases.
 This command will also be executed if an user type "<prefix>binfo".
 It can have up to unlimited aliases.
+It is not recommended to setup more than 2 aliases per command as it makes the bot slow.
         - "binfo"
       description: "Displays information about the bot"
       usage: "botinfo"